 Also, the unusual combination of the cave’s natural humidity and sunlight that streams inside it has coaxed plant life out of the stone — you can see small trees grow in spots all around this cave.
 The growing greenery within the cave makes it a colorful and bright natural attraction for visitors, no matter their taste.

 See Related: Visiting Fingal’s Cave (Cave of Melody) in Scotland

 The Long Trail to Phraya Nakhon

-The trail to Phraya Nakhon takes you through the remarkable terrain of Khao Sam Roi Yot, the first coastal national park of Thailand.
+The trail to Phraya Nakhon takes you through the remarkable terrain of Khao Sam Roi Yot, Thailand’s first coastal national park.
 The journey begins in the town of Bang Pu, close to one of the area’s two gentle beaches.
 In Bang Pu, you’ll get two choices to reach the destination.

-Either do a 30-minute climb to the second beach at Laem Sala Beach or rent a boat to make your way to the beach by the water.
-I personally recommend you take the boat as it is more adventurous and offers a thrilling experience.
+Do a 30-minute climb to the second beach at Laem Sala Beach, or rent a boat to make your way to the beach by the water.
+I recommend you take the boat as it is more adventurous and offers a thrilling experience.

-Once you reach Laem Sala Beach, you will have to climb a quarter-mile over a rocky, slippery path to the cave.
+Once you reach Laem Sala Beach, you must climb a quarter-mile over a rocky, slippery path to the cave.
 Since there are no railings, you need to be careful while walking.

 How to Get to Phraya Nakhon

 Next, you will have to pay a national park entrance fee.
 It’s around 200 Baht for foreigners and 40 Baht for Thai citizens.
-From Bang Pu village, you can either take a 30-minute hike across the hill or travel by boat to Laem Sala Beach.
+You can take a 30-minute hike across the hill from Bang Pu village or travel by boat to Laem Sala Beach.